 Syrian hamsters are solitary animals and should live alone.
 If you choose to have more than one Syrian hamster, they must each have their own cage.
 No exceptions.
 Dwarf hamsters, however, are social animals that like to live in pairs.
 Make sure not to house male and female hamsters together, since rodents breed quickly and produce large litters.

-Hamsters should be kept indoors in a solid bottom wire cage or a 10 gallon aquarium that has a wire mesh cover for ventilation.
+Hamsters should be kept indoors in a solid, bottom wire cage or an aquarium that has a wire mesh cover for ventilation.
 In terms of size, we believe that bigger is better!
 For one hamster, a 15-gallon tank minimum is considered standard; for two hamsters, at minimum, a 30-gallon tank.

 Provide different levels for your hamster to climb on and investigate.
 If you are using an aquarium, a simple homemade wooden platform with a ramp will do.